Send your remote notification payload and device token information to APNs.

 Check to see if silent notifications are being throttled.
 APNs sends a limited number of silent notifications—notifications with the

 content-availablekey—per day.
 In addition, if the device has already exceeded its power budget for the day, silent notifications are not sent again until the power budget resets, which happens once a day.
 These limits are disabled when testing your app from Xcode.
-See Pushing Updates to Your App Silently.
+See Pushing Background Updates to Your App.

 Make sure you have the needed certificates installed on your provider server.
 If your provider server doesn't have the proper certificates for TLS/SSL validation, it cannot connect to APNs.
 For certificate-based connections, your provider server must also have the certificate you obtained from Apple.
 See Establishing a Certificate-Based Connection to APNs.